UCI MTB World Cup – Alan Hatherly claims elite men's cross-country win and series at Mont-Sainte-Anne

 “The overall was one objective for today.
 The main objective was to win with the rainbow jersey," said Hatherly in a race media release.
 "It’s one thing to win the UCI World Championships, but I wanted to win a UCI World Cup again this year just to finish."

-Hatherly had already carved out a gap of around 30 seconds to the first chase group by the end of the first lap of eight and while Mathis Azzaro (Decathlon Ford Racing Team) at one stage drew him back, an attack from the world champion soon meant he was out the front solo again.
+Hatherly had already carved out a gap of around 30 seconds to the first chase group by the end of the first lap of eight.
+At one point Mathis Azzaro (Decathlon Ford Racing Team) closed the gap, but an attack from the world champion soon meant he was out the front solo again.

 In the end Hatherly crossed the line 30 seconds ahead of the second-placed Azzaro.
 Koretzky was a further 18 seconds back, taking third on the day and second in the series overall.